nautobot/nautobot/nautobot/docs/installation/http-server.md

 }
 ```

-- Be sure to replace `nautobot.example.com` with the domain name or IP address of your installation.
-This should match
-the value configured for `ALLOWED_HOSTS` in `nautobot_config.py`.
 - If the file location of SSL certificates had to be changed in the [Obtain an SSL
   Certificate](#obtain-an-ssl-certificate) step above, then the location will need to be changed in the NGINX
   configuration you pasted.